Jorge Eliécer Gaitán: Assassination and aftermath

 The assassination provoked a violent riot known as the Bogotazo (loose translation: the sack of Bogotá, or shaking of Bogotá), and a further ten years of violence during which at least 300,000 people died (a period known as La Violencia).
 Some writers say that this event influenced Castro's views about the viability of an electoral route for political change.

 Also in the city that day was another young man who would become a giant of 20th-century Latin-American history: Colombian writer and Nobel Prize Laureate Gabriel García Márquez.
 A young law student and short story writer at the time, García Márquez was eating lunch near the scene of the assassination.
 He arrived on the scene shortly after the shooting and witnessed the murder of Gaitán's presumed assassin at the hands of enraged bystanders.
 García Márquez discusses this day at vivid length in the first volume of his memoirs, Living to Tell the Tale.
 In his book, he describes a well-dressed man who eggs on the mob before fleeing in a luxurious car that arrived just as the presumed assassin was being dragged away.

+A fictionalized account of the final days of the assassin's life and of a possible conspiracy leading up to the assassination were presented in the 2013 feature film Roa.

 Legacy

 As Gaitan could not have a proper funeral because of the chaotic public disorder, his relatives were forced to bury him in his own house, which is now known as Jorge Eliécer Gaitán House Museum, where his remains still rest.
 The bipartisan violence later spread to other regions during the period known as La Violencia.

 A popular story, perhaps apocryphal, relates that during a debate with the Conservative candidate for president, Gaitán asked him how he made his living.

 "From the land," the other candidate replied.

 "Ah, and how did you get this land?" asked Gaitán.

 "I inherited it from my father!"

 "And where did he get it from?"

 "He inherited it from his father!"

 The question is repeated once or twice more, and then the Conservative candidate concedes, "We took it from the Natives."

 Gaitán's reply was, "Well, we want to do the opposite: we want to give the land back to the Natives."

+The Jorge Eliécer Gaitán Theatre in Bogotá was named after Gaitán in 1973; it had previously been known as the Teatro Colombia.